CasimirKaPazi/tikap/README.md

 * The Phonology itself is inspired by Rotokas.
 An alternative attempt would have a bilabial, an alveolar and a glottal consonant, which would more resemble Piraha.
 * The system of "classifiers" is directly inspired by American Sign Language (ASL).
-* Using demonstratives as copula is directly inspired by the German Sign Language (DGS).
+* Using demonstratives as copula is directly inspired by German Sign Language (DGS).
 * The effort to keep the language conceptually simple and part of the aesthetics draw from Toki Pona.

 License